-Students who are late to a class are not given extra time to take quizzes or exams in progress unless the instructor determines that the tardiness was due to an unavoidable emergency.
+Students who are late to a class are not given extra time to take guizzes or exams in progress.
 Their quiz or exam must be completed by the deadline that applies to students who were on time for class.
 Quizzes or exams that have already been completed by the time the student arrives for class are considered to be missed.

 Missed Quizzes and Exams.
-Students have three days from the date of return to school to make-up missed quizzes and exams.
+Students have three days from the date of return to school to make-up missed guizzes and exams.
 Those that are not made up by this deadline receive a "0".

 Make-up Written Quizzes and Exams.

-Make-ups for written quizzes and exams can be taken in the Student Services Office during regular business hours.
+Make-ups for written guizzes and exams can be taken in the Student Services Office during regular business hours.

-Make-up Practical Quizzes and Exams.
+Make-up Practical Quizzes and

+Exams.
 Make-ups for practical quizzes and exams must be completed with an approved instructor.
 Students should attempt to schedule these make-ups with their course instructor.
 If their course instructor is unavailable, students should contact the Dean of Students for assistance in scheduling the practical make-up with an alternate instructor.